RockefellerArchiveCenter/fluxx_exporter/README.md

 ## Running the Export

-Once the app is fully configured, navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+Once the app is fully configured, navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or [http://localost:8000](http://localost:8000 ).
 From this page you can configure your export to run, with records selected either as a list of grant IDs or as a filtered search.
 Some sample filter queries:

 "grant_id eq R-2024-00003"
 "project_title eq Test Project"